Against a dark background, bright orange molten glass is poured into an open mold in the Glass Lab Hot Shop

 Art and the Wisconsin Experience

-Visiting Artists - The Art department is unique in its ability to bring in weekly visiting artists through the Art Colloquium series.
+The Art Department is unique in its ability to bring in weekly visiting artists through the Art Colloquium series.
 A professional national or international artist comes to campus to provide an artist’s talk, studio visits, and general conversation about artmaking with students.
 Individual courses often bring in visiting artists throughout the semester to provide workshops on unique techniques from those who specialize in particular processes.

 Information about scholarships, academic and career advising, study abroad opportunities, student diversity services, and other resources for students in the School of Education can be found on the school's Resources page.